 It is also worth keeping in mind there is legislation in place preventing homeowners in London from renting out on a short-term basis for more than 90 days a year.
 Should you wish to rent out your home for more than 90 days as a short-term let, you may need to apply for Material Change of Use from your local authority.

-Short letting truly is a golden opportunity for many but it does come with a great deal of hassle.
+Short letting truly is a golden opportunity for you to make money from your property through Airbnb and many other platforms and but it does come with a great deal of hassle.
 We at City Relay, are London’s most trusted short let professionals, helping hundreds of hosts get more out of their property.
 Contact us today to get your properties free rent estimation